-My Account: This page provides the user with information on the activities on F-TEP including usage stats, profile information and use of 'Coins'.
+My Account: This page provides the user with information on the activities on F-TEP.

 2.3 Explorer interface

 On entrance, the F-TEP platform opens with the Explorer user interface.

 The Explorer interface is built around the map panel.
 The map acts both as an input element to specify an area of interest and to show the footprint of the results.
 Clickable icons can be found on the left and right to of the map panel to access various functionalities and to use necessary tools as described below.